mckinlde/clBot/running automagically with chronjobs.md

    ```
    #!/usr/bin/expect -f

+   # Enable debugging for expect interactions
+   exp_internal 1

-   # Set timeout to 30 seconds (adjust as needed)
+   # Set timeout to 30 seconds
    set timeout 30

-   # Set up logging for the expect interactions (optional, but good for tracking interaction-specific logs)
+   # Set up logging for the expect interactions
    log_file -a /home/ec2-user/seattle_cars_error.log

    # Start the Python script and redirect both stdout and stderr to the same log